 (b) damage to the glass is minor, including, but not limited to, a crack less than six inches in length and stone breaks or bruises, bullseyes and star breaks less than one inch in diameter; and the repair will not impair the operational safety of the motor vehicle.

-If you’re not confident enough in your skills, you can always have an auto service professional take care of the windshield crack for you.
+If you’re not confident enough in your skills, we recommend having an auto service professional assess the windshield crack for you.